Home » Substitutes » Best Substitute For White Wine Vinegar

 Can I substitute red wine vinegar for white wine vinegar?

 Yes, you can substitute red wine vinegar for white wine vinegar.
 The taste will be similar.
 However, red wine vinegar will produce a more robust flavor than white wine vinegar.
-Expect lighter dishes to have a slight pinkish hue from red wine vinegar.

 Can you use regular vinegar instead of white wine vinegar?